Gagea bohemica

 Gagea bohemica, the early star-of-Bethlehem or Radnor lily, is a European and Mediterranean species of flowering plant in the lily family.
 It is sometimes referred to as the Welsh Star-of-Bethlehem.

-Gagea bohemica is widespread across and central and southern Europe as well as in northern Africa and the Middle East.
+Gagea bohemica is widespread across central and southern Europe as well as in northern Africa and the Middle East.
 Its range stretches from the United Kingdom to Morocco to Lebanon to Ukraine.
 Within the UK, specimens have been discovered at a single site in the Welsh county of Radnorshire, the only location in the United Kingdom from which it has been reported, and the plant has been adopted as the county flower.